Last Updated on February 18, 2022 by Mary Pressler

 Read more about the US states with deregulated energy.

 Average Electricity Rates by State

-The following table shows the status of electric deregulation in the 50 states and the District of Columbia, as of 2021.
+The following table shows the status of electric deregulation in the 50 states and the District of Columbia.
 The table also provides average electricity prices for residential and commercial consumers (Source: US Energy Information Administration).

 |STATE||Electric Choice Available?||Avg.
 Residential kWh Price (¢/kWh)||Avg.
 Commercial kWh Price (¢/kWh)|